dpolonijo/Angular/README.md

 The first few steps at the beggining of the list represent setting of required development environment.

 1. Download and install node.js from "https://nodejs.org"
-   You can check the successful installation by typing "node -v" in the termminal/comand prompt window.
+   You can check the successful installation by typing "<span style="background: #ccc">node -v<span>" in the termminal/comand prompt window.

 2. Install Angular CLI by entering this command in your terminal "npm install -g @angular/cli".